mmcheider/CourseProject/Codebook.md

 pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+- tBodyAcc-XYZ
-tGravityAcc-XYZ
+- tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+- tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag
-fBodyAcc-XYZ
+- fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+- fBodyGyro-XYZ
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag

-The variable that was estimated from these signals in this tidy dataset is: mean(): Mean value
+The variable that was estimated from these signals in this tidy dataset is:

+- mean(): Mean value
+- std(): Standard deviation

 For more information, please see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones